eusip/POM/README.md

 | label_video_persuasion  | 1          |
 | label_video_sentiment   | 1          |

-### Level 2: Words Series
+### Words

-Dataset word series are indexed according to the tuple ('words', 'feature_words', 0).
+Words consist of the tuple ('words', 'feature_words', 0).

-### Level 3: Expression level dialogue labels
+### Opinion labels
-Annotation labels (columns) are indexed according to the tuple ('seq_level_labels_lvl1', 'seq_level_labels_lvl2').
+Opinion labels consist of the tuple ('seq_level_labels_lvl1', 'seq_level_labels_lvl2', [label]).
 Labels consist of all holders, polarities, and targets in the dataset.
 Each label is boolean.
 The exception is the '4_levels_polarity' label which can take the values '0', '1', or '2'.

 | labels                                |
 | ------------------------------------- |